ranshiju/BayesianTN/README.md

 ### Update log:

+* 2020-01-17: Scripts to run BTN1 and BTN2 to reproduce the results in the paper added;
 * 2020-01-04: new layers (2xto1, 2yto1) added;
 * 2020-01-04: New BTN added (see BTN2 in the arXiv paper)